unbit/uwsgi-docs/Caching.rst

 are simple binary blobs.

-The ``expires`` argument (default to 0 for disabled) is the number of seconds after the object is no more valid (and will be removed by the cache sweeper, see below)
+The ``expires`` argument (default to 0 for disabled) is the number of seconds after the object is no more valid (and will be removed by the cache sweeper when ``purge_lru`` is not set, see below)

 The ``cache`` argument is the so called "magic identifier".
 Its syntax is ``cache[@node]``.